dan-r/HomeAssistant-Ohme/README.md

     * Lock Buttons - Locks buttons on charger
     * Require Approval - Require approval to start a charge
     * Sleep When Inactive - Charger screen & lights will automatically turn off
+    * Solar Boost
 * Switches (Charge state) - **These are only functional when a car is connected**
     * Max Charge - Forces the connected car to charge regardless of set schedule
     * Pause Charge - Pauses an ongoing charge
-    * Enable Price Cap - Whether price cap is applied
+    * Enable Price Cap - Whether price cap is applied. _Due to changes by Ohme, this will not show for Intelligent Octopus users._
 * Inputs - **If in a charge session, these change the active charge.
 If disconnected, they change your first schedule.**
     * Number
         * Target Percentage - Change the target battery percentage
         * Preconditioning - Change pre-conditioning time.
 0 is off
-        * Price Cap - Maximum charge price
+        * Price Cap - Maximum charge price. _Due to changes by Ohme, this will not show for Intelligent Octopus users._
     * Time
         * Target Time - Change the target time
 * Buttons